mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### TabList

+codemod: `tab-list-import-migration`

-- `noPadding` is removed as it's the default, component no longer gets a default padding bottom [codemod]
+- `noPadding` is removed as it's the default, component no longer gets a default padding bottom [codemod ✅]

 ### TabPanels

+codemod: `tab-panels-import-migration`

 - Fix: TabPanels will render only the active tab
-- `renderOnlyActiveTab` - removed as it's now the default behavior [codemod]
+- `renderOnlyActiveTab` - removed as it's now the default behavior [codemod ✅]

 ### TextField